5 Tips about Whale Sharks

 Did you know that each whale shark has a unique pattern of white spots on their backs and sides?
 Due to this, and of course their size and other characteristics, all whale sharks look different.
 Maybe you can spot the differences while swimming with them?

 Are you nervous now?
 Don’t worry, whale sharks may be the largest of all kinds of sharks, but they are completely harmless for humans.
 This is because they are filter feeders, which means they just swim around with their mouth wide open and filter everything that comes in their way (by the way, their mouth is 1.5 meters wide!).
 They have many rows of teeth, which they don’t need since they feed on plankton, fish eggs, small squids, or fishes.

 Whale sharks prefer warm waters, they are found in tropical waters all over the oceans.
 Sometimes they are also seen in cooler waters, as for example off the coast of New York, but normally you can find them off the coast of southern and eastern parts of South Africa, in the South Atlantic Ocean, off the coasts of Australia, India, Honduras, Philippines, Madagascar, and in many more tropical waters.
 In 2011, more than 400 whale sharks showed up off the Yucatan Coast, it was one of the largest gatherings of sharks recorded.
 So, you are at the right spot if you want to meet these humble giants!

 Whale or shark?

 Whale sharks are in no way related to whales, but they share many similarities with them.
-Firstly, their size reminds us humans of whales, secondly, like most whales they pose no threat to us.
+Firstly, their size reminds us of humans of whales, secondly, like most whales, they pose no threat to us.
 Furthermore, they are filter feeders as for example baleen whales.